Xunnamius/black-flag/packages/extensions/README.md

 }
 ```

-This configuration will trigger a check to ensure that `‑x` is given.
+This configuration will trigger a check to ensure that `-⁠x` is given.

 > [!NOTE]
 >